YanaSn0/Tampermonkey/README.md

 Use the YT link so the Unsub button shows or in YT: Subscriptions > Manage > Reload the page to start Tampermonkey.

-Increase "before reload delay" to take longer than 30 minutes.
+Increase this to take longer than 30 minutes.

+setTimeout(resolve, 1800000));

+Increase these to take longer than 2 to 4 seconds per click.

 clickDelay = 2000 + Math.random() * 2000;